Evacuation Order Lifted In Area Around Dallas House Explosion

 Dallas Fire-Rescue later said it was a gas explosion, and they believe the gas issues are linked to two other house fires that occurred in the area in just the last two days.

+Many residents are choosing not to stay in their homes — even ones who didn’t have a place to stay Friday evening after the evacuation.

+“We couldn’t find a hotel.
+No hotels had any room at that time.
+When we got here, was around 12 a.m., we couldn’t find a hotel room so we had to sleep in the car,” said resident Rosa Hernandez.

-Atmos Energy crews have disconnected natural gas in the area as they work to replace 2.5 miles of pipe.
+Atmos Energy insisted it has conducted exhaustive tests for gas leaks and that the neighborhood is safe.
+Crews have disconnected natural gas in the area as they work to replace 2.5 miles of pipe.

 “Residents living in those areas are welcome to return to their homes, however, you will not be able to use your gas appliances until we can safely restore service,” said Jennifer Altieri, Atmos Energy spokesperson.
 “Customers may choose to stay in their homes or Atmos Energy will continue to provide overnight lodging as well as assistance to residents affected by this work.”